 Emily holds her Masters in Theatre Education from Emerson College, and a double-major with her BA in English: Literature and Drama from Franciscan University of Steubenville.
 She studied John Barton's Shakespearean technique with members of the Royal Shakespeare Company in London and Stratford-upon-Avon, where her Rosalind (As You Like It) was compared to a young Maggie Smith.

-For the past twenty years, Emily has directed the major works of Shakespeare's canon in New York city (Richard II with Hamlet Isn't Dead, King Lear with What Dreams May Co.) and the greater Boston area (Hamlet, Macbeth, Romeo and Juliet, The Tempest, The Taming of the Shrew, Twelfth Night, As You Like It, Much Ado About Nothing, and A Midsummer Night's Dream twice, among others), as well as many original works.
+For the past twenty years, Emily has directed the major works of Shakespeare's canon, and performed in the remainder.
+Favorite New York directing credits include Richard II with Hamlet Isn't Dead, King Lear with What Dreams May Co., as well as the Shakespeare adjacent material, such as Rosencrantz and Guildenstern are Dead, and May Violets Spring: A New Story for a New Ophelia.
+She originated the role of Alice Ford in her own Merry Widows of Windsor, performed as Brutus in Julius Caesar, voiced Olivia in Twelfth Night for the Chop Bard podcast, and played Lady Bracknell in The Importance of Being Earnest twice.
+Favorite regional directing credits include Hamlet, Macbeth, Romeo and Juliet, The Tempest, The Taming of the Shrew, Twelfth Night, As You Like It, Much Ado About Nothing, and A Midsummer Night's Dream twice, among others.
 In Boston, she ran Gaudete Academy, a company dedicated to providing Summer Shakespeare courses for adolescents and young adults.
 Emily is a much sought-out teaching artist, specializing in bringing Shakespeare to life for students of all ages.

 You can learn more at emilycasnyder.info, Amazon or New Play Exchange.